 Applying for a Subject:

-If you are interested write an e-mail to Stephanie Pauli <stephanie.pauliuni-passau.de> with 1 - 3 selected topics.
-We do not answer any e-mails that do not include at least 1 proposed topic.
-List the courses taken at the chair in your e-mail and inlcude a transcript from HISQIS showing that you have gained the necessary ECTS credits for starting a master thesis.
+If you are interested write an e-mail to Stephanie Pauli (firstname.lastname@example.org).
+List the courses taken at the chair in your e-mail and include your CV, a transcript from HISQIS showing that you have gained the necessary ECTS credits for starting a thesis and write a motivation letter using our template.
 Afterwards you will get an appointment with the person(s) responsible for the topic.
-We expect that you come to this appointment prepared, i.e. that you have informed yourself about the suggested topics and that you read our guide.
 A topic can be accepted directly in the meeting or by writing an e-mail afterwards.
 Please note that we distribute topics on a first come first serve basis, i.e. topics can be offered to multiple candidates and assigned to the first candidate who accepts it.

 The Thesis' Process at our Chair